-\begin{itemize} \item \textbf{In-Distribution Data (Original)}: The original data generated negative samples based on rule matching and is randomly divided into training, validation, and test sets. \item \textbf{Rule-based Partitioning (P1)}: We generated negative samples for original data based on rule matching and partitioned them by ID to ensure that at least one drug does't repeat in training, validation, and test sets.
+\begin{itemize} \item \textbf{In-Distribution Data (Original)}: Negative samples are generated from the original data based on rule matching and the dataset is then randomly divided into training, validation, and test sets. \item \textbf{Rule-based Partitioning (P1)}: We generated negative samples for original data based on rule matching and partitioned them by ID to ensure that at least one drug doesn't repeat in training, validation, and test sets.
 P1 simulates application scenarios of discovering unknown interactions in existing molecules, such as drug repurposing. \item \textbf{Scaffold-based Partitioning (P2)}: We generated negative samples for the original data based on scaffold clustering.
 We used METIS \cite{karypis1998multilevelMETIS} to iteratively partition the drug interaction graph, ensuring that molecules in training, validation, and test sets are entirely distinct.
 P2 simulates scenarios of discovering interactions between previously unknown molecules, such as drug discovery. \end{itemize}

-\subsubsection{Evaluation Metrics}
+\subsection{Evaluation Metrics}

-In this study, we consider MI prediction and DDI prediction as regression and classification tasks, respectively.
+In this study, we treat MI prediction and DDI prediction as regression and classification tasks, respectively.
 Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) are commonly used metrics in regression prediction.
 Considering the high positive correlation between RMSE and MAE, we employ RMSE for performance evaluation in MI prediction.
 We assess model performance for DDI prediction based on classification evaluation metrics, including Area Under the Receiver Operating Characteristic Curve (AUROC), Accuracy (ACC), F1-score (F1), Precision (Pre), and Area Under the Precision-Recall Curve (AUPR).

-\subsubsection{Training Details}
+\subsection{Training Details}

 In all experiments, we employ a three-layer MPNN as the encoder to extract molecular feature representations and train ReAlignFit based on two NVIDIA GeForce RTX 4090 24G GPUs.
 We optimize the parameters using the Adam optimizer and train the model for 50 epochs.
 The batch size is 128, and the dropout rate is 0.1.
 For other hyperparameters, we choose from a specific range: learning rate $lr \in \{0.01,0.005,0.001,0.0005,0.0001\}$, both $\alpha$ and $\beta$ are selected from $\{0.5,0.3,0.1,0.01,0.001\}$, and the iterations is searched from $\{1,3,5,10,15\}$.
 The code of ReAlignFit will be publicly available after the paper is accepted.